ViktoriaLS/Data-driven-project-with-Leslie-matrix/README.md

 # Data-driven_project_with_Leslie_matrix
 ## Overview
 This repository contains the data and Python/Jupyter notebooks used to reproduce the analyses, tables, and figures presented in the manuscript "A Data-Driven Classroom Project Using Leslie Matrices."
+It also has selected assignments that may be used directly or adapted by instructors to provide different levels of scaffolding depending on students' mathematical and programming backgrounds.

 ## Repository contents

 - `data.xlsx` – Dataset used throughout the analyses.